 3 Best Sedona Hikes – Hidden Sedona Caves (Soldier’s Arch)

 If you’re looking for an adventure, check out Soldier’s Arch with Hidden Caves, a natural arch, and caves within the canyon wall.
 To get there, you will take a side trail (on the right side) about 1.2 miles from the parking lot.

 It is off the trail path.
 After Seven Sacred Pools, look for the “wilderness area” sign.
-Since the path is not well marked, keep an eye out for a small sign that is nailed to a tree that says “National Forest Wilderness: Closed to motor vehicles, motorized equipment, hang gliders and bicycles.”
-Take this path for about 0.5 miles towards the canyon walls.
+Since the path is not well marked, keep an eye out for a small sign nailed to a tree that says, “National Forest Wilderness: Closed to motor vehicles, motorized equipment, hang gliders and bicycles.”
+Take this path for about 0.5 miles toward the canyon walls.
 Be sure to hike with caution.
 It’s moderate off-trail.
 The most challenging part is when you decide to climb inside the hidden caves.
 However, it’s possible.
-So take hiking boots, and through the rock, you will get inside the mysterious caves.
+So take hiking boots, and you will get inside the mysterious caves through the rock.
 It’s a gorgeous, mystic place!